davewsmith/app-engine-starter/README.md

 ## Deploying

-`gcloud init` will let you log in and specify a default app id (project).
-Thereafter, `make deploy` deploys to that app id.
+Use `gcloud init` to do the initial log in, and to specify a project name you'll be deploying to.
+If you need to login again, use `gcloud auth login`.

+`make deploy` deploys the app.

-By default, each deploy gets a new version.
+By default, each deploy of the app gets a new version.
 To control the version, add `--version` to the `gcloud` command in `Makefile`.

 ## License